Priya-995/ISHARA/README.md

 Millions of individuals in India with hearing and speech impairments face communication barriers daily.
 While American Sign Language (ASL) has been extensively researched and supported by technology, Indian Sign Language (ISL) lacks such development.
 Our mission is to build a real-time, user-friendly ISL Translator that:

-1.Recognizes ISL gestures using a standard webcam (no gloves, Kinect, or special hardware)
+1. Recognizes ISL gestures using a standard webcam (no gloves, Kinect, or special hardware)

-2.Bridges the gap between ISL users and non-signers
+2. Bridges the gap between ISL users and non-signers

-3.Promotes ISL learning and inclusivity
+3. Promotes ISL learning and inclusivity

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------